The purpose of this guide is to clarify what kind of wort gravity and batch sizes you can expect to accomplish with certain vessel sizes.

 Note that the max gravity in the chart assumes 100% starch conversion and your mileage may vary.

 A decent conclusion to make is that a 10 gallon pot is still completely viable for just about any 5 gallon batch and frankly, that's about the smallest kettle you'd want to boil 7 gallons in anyway.
 For people that may want to do the occasional batch or low to moderate strength beer for parties and such, a 15-16 gallon pot will let you do that without losing the ability to brew 5 gallon batches as well.
 When you get up to 15 gallon batches, the 20 gallon pot is quite limited so you would want to look at the 25 gallon.
+In recent years, we're finding seemingly odd capacity kettles that happen to work great.
+For example, we now stock a Brewmaster kettle at 18.5 gallons which is perfect for 10 gallon BIAB with no sparge needed.

 If you already have an 8 gallon pot, the fastest way to all grain is to add a 10 gallon cooler for a mash tun and sky's the limit for 5 gallon batches.
 If you have a pot smaller than 8 gallons, you may as well upgrade the kettle to a 10 to 15 gallon kettle and do BIAB since you'll need the kettle upgrade anyway.